relsqui/protocards/README.md

 ## protocards

-is a library for writing card games in python.
+is a library for implementing card game logic in python.
+It's designed to be generic enough to build unique card types with, but also implements a standard poker deck for convenience.
 Basic usage is simple:

 ```
 >>> from protocards.standard import make_deck